A MESSAGE FROM ECAS EXECUTIVE DIRECTOR

-None of the above would have been possible without the dedication and highly professional work of ECAS team, ECAS members and partners and the support of ECAS Board of directors and funders, whom I warmly THANK!
+None of the above would have been possible without the dedication and highly professional work of the ECAS team, ECAS’ members and partners and the support of the ECAS Board of Directors and funders, whom I warmly THANK!

 Stay tune for the first of our events in 2021 – the State of the Union Citizens’ Rights conference in January – but before everything else – be SAFE, HEALTHY and HAPPY!